The Dark Knight III: The Master Race: Eighth tie-in

-Dark Knight Universe Presents: Detective Comics #1: GCPD Commissioner Ellen Yindel, together with two members of the GCPD SWAT team, are investigating an area where they got a lead from a victim that claims to be still alive.
+Dark Knight Universe Presents: Detective Comics #1: Ellen Yindel, together with two members of the GCPD SWAT team, are investigating an area where they got a lead from a victim that claims to be still alive.
 They find mutilated body parts treated as a trophy and are attacked by former members of the mutants that are dressed up like the Joker, calling themselves the Joker Boys.
 The SWAT team members are killed and Yindel is beaten up.
 It turns out that Bruno has taken over the group, and she called in the police to be able to kill Yindel herself.
 The Joker Boys are about to slice Yindel on a table, but Batman and Batgirl arrived to save her.
 Bruno and Yindel are caught up in a struggle and both sustain gunshot wounds.
 With Yindel about to lose consciousness, it is made clear that she is about to accept that Batman will always be there to protect Gotham, no matter what.

 Issue #9

 Batman and Carrie race to the Kryptonians, who continue the countdown.
 During this, Batman manages to swarm them with bats, causing them to inadvertently attack one another.
 Discouraged, most of the Kryptonians attempt to leave Earth, only to be killed by Quar.
 Batman and Carrie attempt to attack, but are stopped by Superman, who goes in their stead.
 After being berated and assaulted by the remaining Kryptonians, Superman surprises them by systematically taking them out, revealing to Batman that Superman had been holding back his true fighting ability all this time.
 Defeated, the Kryptonians attempt to go nuclear, revealing that they are planted on a fault line which will rip the planet apart.
-However, Dr. Ray Palmer manages to fix and reverse the effects of his shrinking ray, causing him to grow and most of the remaining Kryptonians to shrink, negating their explosives' effects to nothing more than mere firecrackers.
+However, Ray Palmer manages to fix and reverse the effects of his shrinking ray, causing him to grow and most of the remaining Kryptonians to shrink, negating their explosives' effects to nothing more than mere firecrackers.
 Quar, going nuclear as well, attempts to run, but he is taken by Lara and sent to the Sun, where he detonates.

 Two months later, Superman seemingly has disappeared.
 Batman comes to grips with his extended life.
 Carrie has altered her Batsuit to mimic Batman's and rechristens herself "Batwoman".
 Batman grows to accept her as an equal as opposed to a sidekick.
 It is also revealed that Lara survived the encounter with Quar.